dasensag/SA_P3_201404007/README.md

 * **Client:** Sends orders to restaurant, checks order and delivery status.
 * **Restaurant:** Recieves orders from client and gives status.
 Can send orders to deliver.
-* **Deliver:** Recieves orders to deliver from restaurant and gives status to client.
+* **Delivery:** Recieves orders to deliver from restaurant and gives status to client.
 Can notify when order is delivered.
 * **ESB:** Routes requests between the other microservices.

 ## Requirements